CALL FOR PARTICIPANTS ECREA MEDIA AND COMMUNICATION DOCTORAL Summer School 2020

 lunch from Mondays to Fridays

-GRANTS ECREA will be awarding 10 grants for participation at the Summer School for students who are unable to otherwise raise registration fee.
-More information on the grants is available here.
+ECREA will be awarding 13 grants for participation at the Summer School for students who are unable to otherwise raise registration and travel fee.
+More information on the grants will be available at the ECREA WEBSITE after 17 February 2020.
+There is a separate application and selection procedure in order to apply for these grants.

 1. a short bio (300 words) according to the provided forms